jhass/open_graph_reader/README.md

 ## Anti-features

-* Ignores the complete object if anything is invalid.
+* Can ignore the complete object if anything is invalid.
 * Does not fall back to guess the basic attributes from regular tags.
-* Only supports the latest OpenGraph protocol as defined at http://ogp.me.
+* Only supports the latest OpenGraph protocol as defined at http://ogp.me out of the box.
-* Properties are defined in code, not by parsing the response at the namespace identifier.
+* Objects and their properties are defined in code, not by parsing the response at the namespace identifier.

 Ruby 2.0 and later are supported.